Moving from Undergraduate to Graduate: What to Expect

 But no matter where life took you after stepping off that stage, you’re now seriously considering making the move to graduate degree-level studies.
 With that naturally comes questions, concerns and possibly some anxiety as you prepare to take on something new—and that’s OK!
 You want to make a smart decision and like any good graduate-level thinker, you know that starts with researching the unknown.

 We’re here to help you get a better handle on what to expect when making the move up from undergraduate to graduate school.
-To help with that, we’ve asked Dr. Joy Henrich, Dean of Graduate Education at Rasmussen College, as well as other graduate students to highlight some of the biggest shifts you can expect as you make this transition to graduate studies.
+To help with that, we’ve asked Dr. Joy Henrich, Dean of Graduate Education at Rasmussen University, as well as other graduate students to highlight some of the biggest shifts you can expect as you make this transition to graduate studies.

 5 Things you can expect about graduate school